TheHuntsman4/Bingo-Agent-Simulation/readme.md

 ## Environment Configuration

-1. Create a `.env` file in the project root:
+1. Create a `.env` file in the project root.
+The path should look like this `simulation/.env`:

 ```bash
 GOOGLE_API_KEY=your_google_ai_api_key_here
 ```